 The common thread between this feast and the Day of Atonement is they both have eating restrictions of some kind.
 In ancient times, without the electric lights that we have today, it was typical for a person to work throughout the day until sundown.
 At that time they would all sit down to eat.
 But since the Day of Atonement and Feast of Unleavened Bread had eating restrictions, it would mean that they would need to break from their normal habit to keep these observances.
 Therefore, these are perfect places in scripture for Yahweh to explain when a day begins so that they would remember to refrain from eating leaven, or in the case of the Day of Atonement, refrain from sitting down to eat as they normally would in the evenings.

-If Yahweh wanted to explain to them that a day begins at sundown, He couldn't say "on the sundown of the 15th you eat unleavened bread" because some might think that they would need to start eating unleavened bread in the middle of what would be the 15th day of the month.
+If Yahweh wanted to explain to them that a day begins at sundown, He couldn't say "at the going down of the sun on the 15th you eat unleavened bread" because some might think that they would need to start eating unleavened bread in the middle of what would be the 15th day of the month.
 Explaining that the feast of unleavened bread begins on the 15th and we start when sundown occurs on the 14th should be sufficient explanation for us to understand when the 15th actually begins.
 Otherwise, you aren't actually beginning the Feast of Unleavened Bread on the 15th, but you are starting it in the middle of the 14th.
-Then, you would end it in the middle of the 22nd day which makes no sense at all.
+Then, you would end it in the middle of the 21st day which makes no sense at all.

 Besides, you can't reckon 7 days out of the year as beginning and ending at evening without affecting how the Sabbath is observed during those 7 days and affecting every day of the year.

 If we take the time to study Nehemiah thoroughly in context, it will also clearly demonstrate when the Sabbath begins.